Yellow economic circle: Origins

-Criteria for becoming a yellow shop
+Classification

-"Yellow shops" are those which participate in citywide general strikes, support protesters financially through donations to the 612 Fund or the Spark Alliance, donate food or protection gear for protesters, or set up a Lennon Wall for customers to leave Post-it Notes of support for the protests.
+"Yellow shops" are businesses which supported protesters through direct action or financial support.
+This includes businesses which participated in general strikes, donated money to legal funds for protesters such as the 612 Fund and the Spark Alliance, donated food or protective gear to protesters, or set up a Lennon Wall for customers to leave Post-it Notes with messages of support for the protests.

-The labelling system is frequently evaluated by Hong Kong netizens.
-Yellow shops are promoted on a number of websites and guides, including "Hong Kong's Rice Pig Guide," a parody of the Michelin Guide, and "Yellow Openrice," an online food show on YouTube.
+Proponents of the yellow economic circle frequent "yellow shops" and boycott "blue shops", the latter supporting the Hong Kong Police Force.
+Businesses affiliated with ("red shops") or owned by ("black shops") the Chinese Communist Party are also targets of boycotts and vandalism by protesters, which has led to the use of the alternate name anti-communist economic circle.
+Politically neutral businesses are labelled "green shops".
+Yellow shops that have supported pro-democracy protesters since the 2014 Umbrella Movement are sometimes referred to as "golden shops".

 Methods

 Online platforms

 After the 5 August 2019 general strike in Hong Kong, several mobile apps and websites were developed to identify the political stance of shops and restaurants.
 These online platforms provide guidance to the supporters of the yellow economic circle, allowing them to identify and patronise nearby yellow shops, as well as avoid blue and red shops.
 Some of the platforms use a crowd-sourcing strategy to gather information on the political stances of shops, where the users can collectively determine the political stance of a certain shop by voting.
-These platforms include: